AdelsteinJillTPF/wildlife-wrangler/README.md

 * Incorporating tools for navigating taxa concept matching and assessment.

 ## Inputs
 Data is gathered from catalogs and databases via API's, so there are few inputs.
-However, the 'wildlife-wrangler.sqlite' database is needed, which includes tables for taxon definitions, data request parameters, and post-request filtering criteria.
+However, the 'wildlife-wrangler.sqlite' database is needed, which includes tables for taxa definitions, data request parameters, and post-request filtering criteria.

-GBIF is currently the only dataset currently used but others can/will be added later including eBird.
+GBIF is currently the only dataset currently used but others can/will be added in the future, including eBird.

 ## Outputs
 On a per-species, per-query basis